dovydasgulbinas/dovydasgulbinas.github.io/articles/2019-02-23-modifying-android-phone-to-run-without-a-battery.md

----
-layout: post
-comments: true
-title: Modifying Android Phone To Run Without a Battery
+Modifying Android Phone To Run Without a Battery
-date: 2019-01-20 20:53:08
-date_updated:
-categories:
-  - android
-  - electronics
-  - hardware
----

 ## Abstract